wywywywy/tesla-prometheus-exporter/README.md

 ## Usage

-Firstly get a Tesla API refresh token.
+Firstly get a Tesla API **refresh token** (not access token).
 The easiest way is to use [this utility on the Tesla-info.com website](https://tesla-info.com/tesla-token.php).
 Note that since version 2.0.0, it's the **refresh token**, not the access token, that's required.

 Then pass the token to the exporter.